-This week is going to be busy, busy, busy… shopping for food, cleaning the house, decorating, and cooking to get ready for family that will be arriving at my house on Thursday to celebrate Thanksgiving.
+This week is going to be busy, busy, busy… shopping for food, cleaning the house, decorating, making place cards, and cooking to get ready for family that will be arriving at my house on Thursday to celebrate Thanksgiving.
 I am trying to be as organized as I can to get it all done, so that come Thursday – I can relax and enjoy the holiday.

 Last week you saw the place mats I made for my table with the doily punch.
 Today – I want to show you how I made not one, but two different place cards for my Thanksgiving table.
 I could not decide which one I liked better or to post, so I figure , why not both.
 The lunch bag one is also perfect to use on a buffet table to mark the names of what is in each dish.
 They both are easy to make and only require brown paper or a paper lunch bag, a dollar store silk fall leaf, a pair of scissors, and your computer.
 To make things even easier – skip the computer and use your own handwriting.

 Place Card #2: Dollar Store Silk Leaves and Raffia

 To Make #1: Lunch Bag Bottom Place Card

 1. Cut the bottom portion of the lunch bag off.